ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 * In the API, when you send a PATCH request to rename the volume
 * In the CLI, when you specify the `ibmcloud is volume-update` command

 You might be renaming the volume with an invalid volume name.
-In this case, you see 400 "validation_invalid_name" error.
+In this case, you see a 400 "validation_invalid_name" error.
 You might also be specifying a valid volume name, but one that already exists in the VPC.
 For example, if you create two volumes from Gen 1 and Gen 2 compute resources that are in the same account, the same region, and have the same name, you see a 400 "volume_name_duplicate" error.
 {: tsCauses}